jeelfaldu7/telecom_operator_megaline_project/README.md

 ## 📂 Datasets
 - megaline_calls.csv - records of call durations per user
 - megaline_messages.csv - number of messages sent
-- megaline_internet.csv - megabytes used un each web session
+- megaline_internet.csv - megabytes used in each web session
 - megaline_users.csv - client profiles and their subscribed plan
 - megaline_plans.csv - plan details for Surf and Ultimate